Nickelium/Rasterizer/README.md

 # Realtime CPU Rasterizer/Renderer

-This is a simple a realtime software renderer that emulates the OpenGL graphics pipeline.
+This is a simple a realtime open-source software renderer that emulates the OpenGL graphics pipeline.
 It utilizes few dependencies and is built mostly from scratch and written in C++98/C++11.
 The goal of this project is to build a renderer without the help of any Graphics API such as DirectX, OpenGL or Vulkan.
 Therefore it doesn't utilize any hardware acceleration provided by the GPU.